-The Supplemental Material associated with (pending) PRC-012-2 Attachment 1 includes the following minimum list of SCADA/EMS points:
+The Supplemental Material for PRC-012-2 Attachment 1 includes the following minimum list of SCADA/EMS points:

 Whether the scheme is in service or out of service.

 For RAS that are armed manually, the arming status may be the same as whether the RAS is in service or out of service.